 Find Sanctuary.
 Make Art.

-The C. Eric Lincoln Fellowship is a semester-long program that 1) provides funding to an undergraduate for a sacred art project and 2) invites the fellow to broaden the reach of artistic expression at the Duke University Chapel.
-Applicants must be active undergraduates in good standing in Trinity College or the Pratt School of Engineering.
-The fellowship runs the length of the Spring 2020 semester.
-The Lincoln Fellow is expected to produce a visual art exhibit to be displayed in Duke Chapel in April of 2020.
+The C. Eric Lincoln Fellowship is a competitive award that 1) provides funding to an undergraduate or graduate student to complete a sacred art project, 2) invites the fellow to broaden the reach of artistic expression at Duke Chapel, and 3) reflects on the work and legacy of Duke scholar C. Eric Lincoln.
+Applicants must be active students in good standing with their respective schools.
+Applicants can come from any religious or spiritual background.
+The fellowship runs the length of the Spring 2023 semester.
+Application deadline has been extended to Monday, December 5, 2022.

-- Engage the topics of gender, race, and religion
+- Engage with the themes of gender, race, and religion

 The Lincoln Fellow will work directly with the Chapel's Art Committee, as well as the director of Religious Life.

 In selecting a Lincoln Fellow, the committee will look for theological vision, artistic preparedness, ability to complete the project, a timetable for bringing work to completion, and a proposed budget for the funding of the project.
 Proposals can be of art that has been previously exhibited elsewhere—either on or off campus.
 However, we are looking for original works.